in

 The atmosphere is warm and welcoming, the staff is friendly and helpful, and the food is overall extremely good and well balanced.

-The broth especially are very on point for people who enjoy strong and flavorful soup.
+The broths, in particular, are perfect for people who enjoy strong, flavorful soup.

 So if you find yourself in the 13th arrondissement, be sure to stop by May Hong for a delicious journey to Vietnam.